 (1) The due payment of moneys payable by the Treasurer under a guarantee given under section 27 is guaranteed by the State.

-(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Fund, and this subsection appropriates that Fund accordingly.
+(2) Any such payment is to be made by the Treasurer and charged to the Consolidated Account, and this subsection appropriates that Account accordingly.

-(3) The Treasurer is to cause to be credited to the Consolidated Fund any amounts received or recovered from the Council or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 27.
+(3) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Council or otherwise in respect of any payment made by the Treasurer under a guarantee given under section 27.

+[Section 28 amended by No. 77 of 2006 s.
+4 and 5(1).]

-29. Application of Financial Administration and Audit Act 1985
+29. Application of Financial Management Act 2006 and Auditor General Act 2006

-The provisions of the Financial Administration and Audit Act 1985 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Council and its operations.
+The provisions of the Financial Management Act 2006 and the Auditor General Act 2006 regulating the financial administration, audit and reporting of statutory authorities apply to and in respect of the Council and its operations.

+[Section 29 amended by No. 77 of 2006 s.
+17.]

 Part 6 — Miscellaneous

 30. Protection from liability